CMHR 711 - Occupational Health and Safety

 Course DescriptionThis course is designed to provide students with an introduction to the growing and changing field of Occupational Health and Safety Management.
 The multiple dimensions of the subject - technical, legislative, political, personal, and moral - will be covered.
 Topics will include: legislation, accident prevention, sickness, lateness and absenteeism, establishing corporate physical and mental health policies, practices and programs, monitoring of the workplace environment, and establishing industrial hygiene standards and corporate health and safety policies.

 Sample Course OutlineDistance Course Outline (subject to change)

-This course is online and asynchronous except for its mid term and final exam, which are held in person.
-This means that you typically will not have to be online at specific times.
-You will engage in course-related activities through online tools such as announcements, discussions, and email.
-Your course learning will be based on weekly module content and activities that you can work through independently.
+This course is online and primarily asynchronous, except for required one-hour weekly live online sessions and in-person midterm and final exams.
+In addition to the live sessions, you will engage in course-related activities through online tools such as announcements, discussions, and email to complement your independent learning.
 Note: There will be deadlines for assignment submissions, and you may be expected to participate in discussion board interactions with your peers on a regular basis.

-On-campus exam requirement: Your mid-term and final exam will be written in person at the Toronto Metropolitan University campus.
-If you live more than 100 km from the TMU campus, you may arrange to write your exam off campus using an approved off-campus invigilation service.
-Details on how to arrange off-campus invigilation will be provided prior to the first day of class.
+On-campus exam requirement: Your midterm and final exam will be written in person at the Toronto Metropolitan University (TMU) campus.
+If you live more than 100 km from TMU, you may arrange to write your exam off campus using an approved off-campus invigilation service.
+Details about your exam date and how to arrange off-campus invigilation can be found on the Exams for Online Courses webpage.